Trapping of Bose-Einstein condensates in a three-dimensional dark focus generated by conical refraction: Theoretical formulation of the properties of the 3D dark focus

-where $_{1}F_{1}(a;b;z)$ is the Kummer confluent hyper-geometric function.
-This formulation is valid for all values of $\rho_{0}$ as long as the point of intensity minimum remains at $\rho=0$.
-Note that the minimum intensity point $\rho_{\rm{min}}$ will depend on the value of $\rho_{0}$.
-For the 3D dark focus beam ($\rho_0 = 0.924$) the minimum intensity in the focal plane is zero.
-We have found that close to $\rho=0$, the expression for $k=0$ is a good approximation to the full CR intensity profile.
-Therefore it is enough to keep the $k=0$ terms of the series in Eqs.~(\ref{Bc_final}) and (\ref{Bs_final}).
+where ${}_{1}F_{1}(a;b;z)$ is the Kummer confluent hyper geometric function \cite{mathews:2021:physicist}.
+This formulation is valid for all values of $\rho_{0}$ for which the point of minimum intensity remains at $\rho=0$.
+For the 3D dark-focus beam ($\rho_0 = 0.924$), the minimum intensity in the focal plane is zero.
+We find that for $\rho \lesssim 1$, the expression for $k=0$ is a good approximation to the full CR intensity profile.
+Therefore, it is sufficient to keep the $k=0$ terms of the series in Eqs.~\eqref{Bc_final} and \eqref{Bs_final} only.
 In this case, the intensity of the CR beam reads

-The first term in Eq.~(\ref{intapproxr}) is an offset to the potential that appears for $z \neq 0$, as shown in the inset of Fig.~\ref{fig2}(b).
-As a consequence, trapping atoms outside of the focal plane can increase the atom-photon interactions.
-To obtain the trapping frequencies of the potential in radial direction, one applies the harmonic approximation to the second term of Eq.~(\ref{intapproxr}), which yields:
+with $w(Z) = w_0\sqrt{1+Z^2}$.
+The first term in Eq.~\eqref{intapproxr} is an offset to the potential that appears for $Z \neq 0$, as shown in Fig.~\ref{fig2}(b), lower right.
+As a consequence, trapping atoms outside of the focal plane increases spontaneous scattering.
+To obtain the trapping frequencies of the potential in the radial direction, one applies the harmonic approximation to the second term of Eq.~(\ref{intapproxr}), which yields

-where $m$ is the atomic mass.
-Note that, in the axial direction this approximation is valid only in the region where the optical bottle is formed, i.e for $Z \in [-1.388,1.388]$.
-Additionally note that in Eq.~(\ref{wr}), we have undone the normalization of the radial coordinate, i.e. we have changed $\rho$ by $r/w_0$.
-The potential barrier along the radial direction, i.e. at the point $\textbf{r} =(\rho=1.1, Z=0)$, is not well described by the harmonic approximation.
-To give a full description of the radial maximum, the expressions up to at least $k=4$ must be considered. in Eqs.~(\ref{Bc_final}) and (\ref{Bs_final}).
-Its value is:
+where $m$ is the atom mass.
+Note that this approximation is valid only in the region where the optical bottle is formed, i.e., for $Z \in [-1.174,1.174]$.
+In Eq.~(\ref{wr}), we have undone the normalization of the radial coordinate, i.e., we have replaced $\rho$ by $r/w_0$.
+For the 3D dark focus, at the focal plane $(Z = 0)$ the radial trapping frequency reads

+The potential barrier along the radial direction, i.e., at the position $\textbf{r} =(\rho=1.096, Z=0)$, is not well described by the harmonic approximation.
+To give a full description of the radial maximum, expressions up to at least $k=4$ must be considered in Eqs.~(\ref{Bc_final}) and (\ref{Bs_final}).
+The value of the radial barrier is